Your first instinct as a newbie freelance writer should be to look for freelance writing jobs on freelance writing job boards.

 Job boards are a great way to land freelance writing jobs.
 In fact, the first few gigs I scored were through freelance writing job boards.

-There are several ways to land a client, but job boards are a promising method of landing consistent and good quality work.
+There are several ways to land a client, but freelance writing job boards are a promising method of landing consistent and good quality work as a beginner writer.

 I, personally, recommend using job boards.
 See, the best parts about job boards are,